 From here, the path becomes much more rugged, weaving partly into the woodland with the sea on your right.
 After around 20 minutes or so, you’ll find a bay and a great swimming opportunity before you reach Robinson — a hidden gem of a beach with a charming bar/restaurant.
 Milna won’t be far from here.

 To get back to Hvar, walk back the same way you came if you have time.
 Otherwise, hop on a bus or boat that’ll take you home!

 While you could make this a day trip from Split, there are plenty of great places to stay in Hvar, from self-catering apartments to party hostels.
 The blue cave is something you should check out too- one of the highlights near Hvar!

 My missus travels with all her clothes in ziplock bags: don’t be like my missus.
 UP YOUR PACKING GAME!

 Packing cubes for the globetrotters and compression sacks for the real adventurers – these babies are a traveller’s best kept secret.
 They organise yo’ packing and minimise its volume too so you can pack MORE.

 Or, y’know… you can stick to ziplock bags.View Our Fave Cubes Or Check Out the Sacks!

-The entire trail is about 100 kilometers in length, which can easily be split up into nine days for a more achievable and rewarding hike.
+The entire trail is about 100 kilometres in length, which can easily be split up into nine days for a more achievable and rewarding hike.
 Mountain huts dot the route, and provide the perfect authentic feel to your hike!

 Carrying proper food supplies, clothing and equipment is especially important when you’re on a longer hike.
 And unlike other day hikes in Croatia, this multi-day trek is a serious task that needs careful preparation.

-Some of these huts can actually provide food and drinks, but not all of them are open year-round and they have limited space.
+Most of these huts provide food, drinks, and shelter, but not all of them are open year-round and they have limited space.
 Be sure to contact them in advance to find out!